- Title Ponga Eastern Asturias

 - Free camping, caravans or other mobile shelters (except bivouacking in ZUG, ZUA and ZAM).

-- Water activities such as canyoning, white water rafting, rafting, etc. (with the exception of the Viboli and Carangas canyons, which will be authorised use).
+- Water activities such as canyoning, white water rafting, rafting, etc. (with the exception of the Viboli and Carangas canyons, which will be authorised).

 - Sporting activities with motor vehicles.

-- Aerial sporting activities in gliding, parachuting, paragliding and similar activities.
+- Aerial sports activities such as gliding, parachuting, paragliding and similar.

 Plant life

-Ponga Nature Park is characterized by its excellent state of preservation.
-Proof of this is the major area occupied by mature forests, comprising 37% of the territory, including various types of oak, birch, ash groves with maple, alder, and especially beech.
+The Ponga Natural Park is characterised by an excellent degree of conservation.
+Proof of this is the large surface area occupied by mature forests, which cover 37 % of the territory, including various types of oak woods, birch woods, ash woods with maple trees, alder woods, but above all beech woods.

-Finally worth noting is the presence of numerous azonal populations of rupicolous species existing on the steep rocky slopes of Tiatordos Peak, an optimal habitat for these species, or high mountain species, relegated to the highest areas in the northeast of the park.
+Finally, mention should be made of the presence of numerous azonal communities such as the rupicolous, which find an optimum habitat on the steep slopes of the Tiatordos, or the high mountain communities, relegated to the higher altitude areas in the north-east of the park.

-The outstanding feature of the plantlife in the park is the presence of several species listed in the Catalogue of Threatened Flora of Asturias.
-Yew and holly grow in the woodland settings, the latter even forming small stands.
-The Asturian daffodil can also be found in the park, as well as gentian, both widely distributed throughout the region.
+The flora of the park is notable for the presence of several species included in the Catalogue of Threatened Flora of the Principality of Asturias.
+Yew and holly grow in the forests, the latter forming small stands.
+The Asturian daffodil and the gentian, both of which are widely distributed in the Asturian region, can also be found in the Park.

 Wildlife

-All the elements that make up the rich wildlife of the eastern-central mountains are represented in Ponga Nature Park.
-The good state of conservation of its habitats allows the most emblematic species of the Cantabrian Mountains to be found in this area.
+The Ponga Natural Park is home to all the elements that make up the rich fauna of the region's central-eastern mountains.
+The good state of conservation of its habitats allows the presence in this area of the most emblematic species of the Cantabrian Mountains.

-Among the mammals, specimens of the brown bear, listed as an endangered species, can sporadically be spotted here, in addition to the typical species of the eastern Asturian mountains.
-The otter and muskrat are found in most of the rivers in this area, thus reflecting the good state of conservation of these ecosystems, given the strict ecological requirements of both species.
+Among the mammals, in addition to the typical species of the eastern Asturian mountains, you can sporadically observe specimens of brown bear, catalogued as a species in danger of extinction.
+The otter and the desman are distributed throughout most of the rivers in this area, reflecting the good state of conservation of this type of ecosystem, given the strict ecological requirements of both species.

-Ponga Nature Park has a rich and diverse birdlife.
-Among the most important species are the black woodpecker, the Cantabrian capercaillie and the middle spotted woodpecker, the latter two listed as species susceptible to habitat disturbance by the Regional Catalogue.
-This area is also home to many birds of prey, such as the golden eagle, the griffon vulture, the Egyptian vulture and the hawk.
-Species linked to high mountain habitats, such as the alpine sparrow and grey partridge, can be seen in the highest reaches of the borough.
+The Ponga Nature Reserve is home to a rich and diverse bird life.
+Among the most outstanding species are the Cantabrian capercaillie and the medium-sized woodpecker, classified as species sensitive to the alteration of their habitat by the Regional Catalogue, or the black woodpecker.
+This territory is also home to numerous birds of prey, including the golden eagle, the griffon vulture, the Egyptian vulture and the goshawk.
+In the highest areas of the council you can observe species linked to high mountain habitats such as the Alpine sparrow or the grey partridge.

-Ponga Nature Park is located in the central-eastern sector of the Cantabrian Mountains, with the entire territory of the park lying within the borough of Ponga.
+The Ponga Natural Park is located in the central-eastern sector of the Cantabrian Mountains, including the entire territory of the council of Ponga.

-The main road links are the N-625 (Cangas de Onís-Riaño), which runs along the course of the River Sella, and the AS-261 (Puente de los Grazos-Beleño).
-In addition, other secondary roads and tracks link up many of the villages and upper reaches of the Ponga lower basin (River Ventaniella) and Mount Peloño.
+The main communication routes are the N-625 (Cangas de Onís-Riaño), which follows the course of the river Sella, and the AS-261 (Puente de los Grazos-Beleño).
+In addition, other local roads and tracks connect most of the villages and the higher areas of the Ponga sub-basin (Ventaniella river) or Monte Peloño.